-TRESIBA® has been studied in a pharmacokinetic and pharmacodynamic study in Black or African American subjects not of Hispanic or Latino origin (n=18), White subjects of Hispanic or Latino origin (n-22) and White subjects not of Hispanic or Latino origin (n-23) with type 2 diabetes mellitus.
-There were no statistically significant differences between the racial and ethnic groups investigated.
+TRESIBA® has been studied in a pharmacokinetic and pharmacodynamic study in Black or African American subjects not of Hispanic or Latino origin (n=18).
+White subjects of Hispanic or Latino origin (n=22) and White subjects not of Hispanic or Latino origin (n=23) with type 2 diabetes mellitus conducted using unit/kg doses of TRESIBA®.
+There were no statistically significant differences in the pharmacokinetic and pharmacodynamic properties of TRESIBA® between the racial and ethnic groups investigated.